satishdotpatel/satishdotpatel.github.io/_posts/2024-01-21-openstack-dr-with-ceph-rbd-mirror.markdown

 * Two working ceph1 and ceph2 cluster (with RBD mirror setup)
 * For normal failover from ceph1 to ceph2 storage
   * Shutdown all the VMs
-  * Point openstack to seconday ceph
+  * Point openstack to the secondary ceph
   * Demote Primary ceph Pools/Images
   * Promote Seconday ceph Pools/Images
   * Start all the VMs